 The bottom line is Social Security should be viewed as an asset allocation tool that can form a natural hedge for a retirement portfolio.
 Although it can’t be treated like liquid assets, the bond-like Social Security asset can and should play a key role in spending and income distribution strategies, including determining the best time start taking benefits.

 As complicated and confusing choosing the optimal Social Security benefits can be, choosing Medicare benefits can make it look easy by comparison.
 With the average out-of-pocket cost for health care nearing $260,000 in retirement,4 choosing poorly can do more to threaten your financial security than just about anything else.
 Understanding your Medicare benefits – how to maximize them while reducing their costs – is critical to planning for health care in retirement.
 It’s not as easy as checking a few boxes when you turn 65.
 The planning needs to start well ahead of your eligibility.

 The Pieces of the Medicare Puzzle

 The Medicare offerings can be confusing, even conflicting, leading to choices that don’t necessarily match a person’s circumstances.
 The wrong choices can result in inadequate coverage and/or more expensive coverage.
 It is important to understand the ABCs of Medicare and how they fit together to create the right coverage package for you.
 It’s also important to know that Medicare is not free.
-The premiums alone (outside of Part A which is free for most people) can amount to nearly $200,000 over 25 years for a couple and that doesn’t include coverage for dental or vision.
+The premiums alone (outside of Part A which is free for most people) can amount to nearly $200,000 over 25 years for a couple, not including coverage for dental or vision.

 Briefly, Medicare offerings consist of four parts: